-Before You Hire a Medical Billing Company Ask About These 10 Points
+Before You Hire a Billing Company Ask About These 10 Points

-On the other hand, if you have previously outsourced your medical billing, but find that you need to change billing companies, you already know how important it is to get the right information up front, but you may not know exactly what to ask to get the full picture of what it will be like to work with that company.
+On the other hand, if you have previously outsourced your billing, but find that you need to change your provider, you already know how important it is to get the right information up front, but you may not know exactly what to ask to get the full picture of what it will be like to work with that company.

 Slick sales people can give you an answer that sounds good, without actually telling you what you need to know, so in addition to knowing what to ask, you need to know what to look for.

-Top 10 Things to Look for in a Medical Billing Company
+Top 10 Things to Look for Healthcare Billing Company

 - Security and Data Backup: Hackers are constantly trying to access personal data, and medical records are a prime target, so your company must use data transmission with high security protocols in addition to being HIPPA compliant.
 Make sure they have a data backup plan so that your records won’t be lost if there is a fire or storm that damages their offices.

 - Old Accounts Receivable (AR): When the new company takes over, all the existing unpaid claims will be considered old AR.
 You certainly don’t want to lose all that revenue, so make sure a plan is in place to get those claims paid.
 Will the new company take them over?
 What will they charge for that?

 - Access to Support: When you have questions or problems, how can you reach the billing company?
 It’s important to find out who you will talk to.
 Some businesses use an automated “ticket” system, and you may not get called back for a few days.
 Make sure your new provider recognizes you as an important customer and makes it easy for you to communicate with someone who knows your account.